The ten-second countdown had begun.

 I walked alongside Ruby, leading her back out of the forest.
 I couldn't believe how far she'd walked all on her own.
 I made a mental note that one day, I would be having stern words with her about the first time we met but that wasn't going to be for a long while yet.

 Now I knew who she was.
-I'd never be too far away but I would have to keep my distance.
+I would never be too far away but I would have to keep my distance.
 Now that I had found her, I didn't mind that I'd have to wait for her because it would all be worth it.

 “Well, this is my house.
 You can sleep in the barn if you want?”
 She offered, kindly.